UW Information Technology’s Information Management (IM)

 initiative of the Enterprise Information Management infrastructure.
 EAS

-supports the mainframe platform that serves as the backbone for the UW’s current HR/Payroll and
+supports the mainframe platform that serves as the backbone for the UW’s current HR/Payroll, Finance, and Student

 provides the administrative systems supporting HR/Payroll, Advancement, and Facilities.